 In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+Although the impact of the pandemic to the Company has not been significant, it is not possible to reliably estimate the length and severity of these conditions and the impact on the condition of the Company in future periods.